labomics/midas/docs/source/tutorials/basics/inputs.rst

     This is useful for high-dimensional data like ATAC-seq, where splitting occurs based on chromosomes.

-Step 3: Specify Transformation Rules
+Step 3: Specifying Transformation Rules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For certain modalities,